poloclub/jpeg-defense/README.md

 ```
 @article{das2018shield,
-   title={Shield: Fast, Practical Defense and Vaccination for Deep Learning using JPEG Compression},
+   title={SHIELD: Fast, Practical Defense and Vaccination for Deep Learning using JPEG Compression},
    author={Das, Nilaksh and Shanbhogue, Madhuri and Chen, Shang-Tse and Hohman, Fred and Li, Siwei and Chen, Li and Kounavis, Michael E and Chau, Duen Horng},
    booktitle={Proceedings of the 24nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining},
    year={2018},